LiangZC321/CP3407-project/README.md

 # Project name: TidyGo
 # Project Overview: TidyGo is an app for house cleaning which services for cleaner and user
 # Project Goal: create an easy and simple app for the cleaner and the user
+1.The primary goal of TidyGo is to develop a simple, intuitive, and accessible app that caters to both cleaners and users.
+2.For cleaners, the app should offer tools for job management, scheduling, and income tracking.
+3.For users, it should provide a seamless experience to browse services, book appointments, and manage their cleaning history.
+Ultimately, the goal is to improve user satisfaction, service efficiency, and trust between the two parties.

 # Team Role:

 ## How to submit [You may delete this before submitting]